jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Escape-State-of-AP- Exposure-2024.md

 MethodologyAPI services scanned for vulnerabilities Final step \- API Security Scanning
 After the comprehensive specification generation process, the final step is API security scanning.
-Using Escapes Dynamic Application Security Testing (DAST) solution, we conducted in\-depth analysis of each identified API endpoint to detect potential vulnerabilities and risks.
+Using Escape’s Dynamic Application Security Testing (DAST) solution, we conducted in\-depth analysis of each identified API endpoint to detect potential vulnerabilities and risks.
-Escapes DAST approach is specifically designed for API security.
-Unlike traditional web application DAST tools, which are often limited in scope and primarily test web applications at the surface level, Escapes DAST is purpose\-built to handle the unique requirements and complexities of APIs.
+Escape’s DAST approach is specifically designed for API security.
+Unlike traditional web application DAST tools, which are often limited in scope and primarily test web applications at the surface level, Escape’s DAST is purpose\-built to handle the unique requirements and complexities of APIs.
 This makes it exceptionally effective at identifying security flaws in API configurations, authentication, authorization, and more.
 At the core of Escape's DAST is a proprietary algorithm that combines static and dynamic analysis to deliver precise, high\-confidence results.
 The algorithm operates in multiple stages:
-Contextual Analysis: The algorithm first conducts a contextual analysis of each endpoint, identifying the APIs structure, parameters, and dependencies.
+Contextual Analysis: The algorithm first conducts a contextual analysis of each endpoint, identifying the API’s structure, parameters, and dependencies.
 This allows it to adapt it s scanning approach to each specific API, ensuring relevance and reducing false positives.
 1\.
 Fuzzing and Payload Injection: In the next stage, the algorithm uses fuzzing techniques to test each endpoint by sending random, unexpected, or malformed inputs.
 This help s identify weaknesses like input validation flaws, injection vulnerabilities, a nd misconfigurations.
 The algorithm adapts these payloads based on real\-time feedba ck, simulating complex attacks more effectively than conventional static methods.
-1\.
+2\.
 Behavioral Monitoring: As it interacts with each endpoint, the algorithm monitors response patterns and behaviors to detect anomalies.
-By observing responses over multipl e interactions, it can identify issues such as data exposure, error leakage, and misconfigur ed permissions, providing insights into the APIs security posture.
+By observing responses over multipl e interactions, it can identify issues such as data exposure, error leakage, and misconfigur ed permissions, providing insights into the API’s security posture.
+3\.
-1\.
-Risk Prioritization: Escapes DAST concludes with an analysis that ranks detected vulnerabilities based on risk and classifies them based on the metric named Escape severity.Escape severity.
+Risk Prioritization: Escape’s DAST concludes with an analysis that ranks detected vulnerabilities based on risk and classifies them based on the metric named Escape severity.Escape severity.
-1\.
+4\.
 You can find an in\-depth technical explanation of the algorithm here.
 30,784
 API services scanned
 for vulnerabilities